Diversity in community care

 We support the capacity of Victorian councils to meet the needs of diverse Commonwealth Home Support Program (CHSP) and Home and Community Care Program for Younger People (HACC PYP) clients.

-The Commonwealth and Victorian governments specify the below 12 diversity characteristics (or special needs groups) for providers to focus on in their diversity planning and service delivery.
-They note that people can identify with more than one characteristic, and that while here are similarities within groups, no two people’s lived experiences are the same.
+The Commonwealth and Victorian governments specify the following diversity characteristics (or special needs groups) for providers to focus on in their diversity planning and service delivery.
+They note that people can identify with more than one characteristic, and that while there are similarities within groups, no two people’s lived experiences are the same.

 - People from culturally and linguistically diverse (CALD) backgrounds